pdf-raku/PDF-raku/README.md

 perl6-PDF-Tools is an experimental low-level tool-kit for accessing and manipulating data from PDF files.

 It presents a high level view of the data in PDF or FDF documents.
-Behind the scenes it handles compression, encryption layers, indexing and fetching of indirect objects and unpacking of object streams.
+Behind the scenes it handles compression, encryption, indexing and fetching of indirect objects and unpacking of object streams.
 It is capable of reading, editing and creation or incremental update of PDF files.

 This module is primarily intended as base for higher level modules.
-It can also be used as a general tool for exploring and checking the contents of PDF or FDF files.
+It can also be used as a general tool for exploring or patching the data in PDF or FDF files.

 It does not understand logical PDF document structure.
 It is however possible to construct simple documents and perform simple edits by direct manipulation of PDF data structures.
 You will need some knowledge of how PDF documents are